-Illustration | Kerteminde forsyning
+Illustration | Kerteminde Forsyning

 Board for freelance & contract work

-An illustration that I did for a Danish recycling company called Kerteminde Forsyning, in 2019.
+Another illustration for the Danish recycling company, Kerteminde Forsyning, which I made in 2019.

-It was the first illustration in a series of illustrations, to be used throughout their marketing material, website and branding.
+Part of a series of illustrations, that was used throughout their marketing material, website and branding